 For example, if there is a 3-legged junction, there will be 9 conflict points and if there is a 4-legged junction, there will be 32 conflict points.

 That’s why signal-controlled junctions are introduced.
 At the signal-controlled junction, traffic going in different directions can proceed in a controlled manner designed to minimize conflicts.

-Also, when existing junction approaches to saturation level due to excessive side road traffic, means excessive left turn movement or right movement, a signal-controlled junction is warranted.
+Also, when the existing junction approaches to saturation level due to excessive side road traffic, which means excessive left turn movement or right movement, a signal-controlled junction is warranted.

 Traffic Signal Phasing